 The effect of a river outflow or other discharges can be simulated with XBeach.
-Multiple discharge locations can be designated (keyword: ndischarge).
-At a discharge location the discharge orifice is defined as well as the discharge time series in m/s.
+Multiple discharge locations can be designated.
+At a discharge location the discharge orifice is defined as well as the discharge time series in m3/s.
 The discharge orifice always constitutes an uninterrupted series of full grid abreast cell borders.
-It is not possible to define a discharge over half a grid cell nor is it possible to define a single discharge through grid cell borders that are not adjacent.
+It is not possible to define a discharge over half a grid cell nor is it possible to define a single discharge through grid cell borders that are either not adjacent or are not abreast.